 What do baby raccoons eat?

 Raccoons are omnivorous; they will eat just about anything they get their paws on.
 However, baby raccoons are entirely dependent on their mothers’ milk.
-She often goes out to forage for food to be able to produce a
+She often goes out to forage for food to be able to produce a sufficient amount of milk.

 When baby raccoons are born, they are both blind and deaf for about the first three weeks but they grow very fast.
 During this period the baby raccoon will feed on its mothers’ milk until it is old enough to follow her out of the nest.
 Raccoons nest in hollow trees or attics to keep their young safe.
 One of the main threats to baby raccoons are predators such as coyotes.
 The young ones will stay with their mother through the first winter after which they will gradually leave.

 Caring for a baby raccoon isn’t an easy task for the mother.
 While they typically rely on milk, they have to be fed round the clock.
 Raccoon mothers feed their babies every four hours, that is at least five times a day.
 The mother raccoon spends most of her time in the nest attending to her young.
 The female has a duty of raising her young, and she does this all on her own.

 After around six weeks, the baby raccoons are ready to start eating solid food.
 While they follow their mother and learn how to look for food, they are introduced to eating nuts, insects, fish, frogs, and berries.
 Raccoons are very adaptable animals, and after a few more weeks, they will slowly start going their way and will be less dependent on their mother.